Robben Ford

-Robben Lee Ford (born December 16, 1951) is an American blues, jazz, and rock guitarist.
+Robben Lee Ford (born December 16, 1951) is an American guitarist who performs blues, jazz, and rock.
 He was a member of the L.A.
 Express and Yellowjackets and has collaborated with Miles Davis, Joni Mitchell, George Harrison, Larry Carlton, Rick Springfield, Little Feat, Jimmy Witherspoon, and Kiss.
 He was named one of the "100 Greatest Guitarists of the 20th Century" by Musician magazine.

 Early life

 Robben Ford was born in Woodlake, California, and raised in Ukiah, California.
 He began playing the saxophone at age 10 and the guitar at age 14.
 Robben and two of his brothers (Patrick and Mark) created the Charles Ford Blues Band in honor of and named after their father.
 A fourth brother died in the Vietnam conflict.

 Career

 At age 18, Ford's band was hired to play with Charlie Musselwhite, and recorded two albums The Charles Ford Band and Discovering the Blues.
 He recorded two albums with Jimmy Witherspoon called Live and Spoonful.
-In the 1970s, Ford joined the jazz fusion band, L.A.
+In the 1970s, Ford joined the jazz fusion band L.A.
 Express, led by saxophonist Tom Scott.
 In 1974, the band supported George Harrison on his American tour and played on the Joni Mitchell albums The Hissing of Summer Lawns and Miles of Aisles.